859+ people booked this recently

 Introduction to Double Marker Test

 During pregnancy, parents want to know everything happening inside the womb, if their child is doing ok or not, and what developmental stages the child has gone through already.
 As the fetus develops, there are chances that there might be some chromosomal abnormalities that the fetus has developed during the period.
-It is important to ensure everything is ok with the fetus, for the same reason your gynecologist suggests that you get the double marker test done between the 11th and 14th week of the pregnancy.
+It is important to ensure everything is ok with the fetus, for the same reason your gynecologist suggests that you get the double marker test done done from the 9th to the 13th weeks of pregnancy.
+However, the ideal time to assess combined risk is the 11th to 13th weeks of pregnancy.

 Double or Dual Marker Test is a blood test that is known as the maternal serum screening test; this test aims to determine if there are any abnormalities in the fetus.
 This test involves two markers: the beta HCG (human gonadotropin hormone) test and the PAPP-A (pregnancy-associated plasma protein A) Test.
 If abnormal amounts of these markers are present in the body, there are chances that the fetus might have some chromosomal abnormalities.